 Food Standards Australia New Zealand (FSANZ) has released a report confirming Australian children are consuming low levels of food colours.

-FSANZ CEO Steve McCutcheon says the report provides up-to-date data on colours in Australian foods that was consistent with findings from a 2008 food colours survey conducted by FSANZ.
+FSANZ CEO Steve McCutcheon said the report provided up-to-date data on colours in Australian foods that was consistent with findings from a 2008 food colours survey conducted by FSANZ.

-“The report found an overall reduction in estimated dietary exposure to colours in the 2–16 year old age group compared to the previous survey,” McCutcheon said.
+McCutcheon said: “The report found an overall reduction in estimated dietary exposure to colours in the 2–16 year old age group compared to the previous survey.

 “For each colour investigated, the estimated dietary exposure was less than 5% of the acceptable daily intake (ADI) in all cases.”